London Stansted Airport, England, United Kingdom: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in London Stansted Airport during January, you will probably notice that it is brisk and very rainy.
-Temperatures tend to hover around the low 40s F (single digits C) during the day, while at night they can dip into the 30s F (single digits C).
-Humidity is generally between 80 and 90% during the day.
-In terms of precipitation, you can expect it to rain about two thirds of the time and snow 5-10 days this month.
+Traveling to London Stansted Airport in January, you will notice that it is brisk and very rainy.
+Expect it to rain about two thirds of the time and snow 5-10 days this month.
+Daytime temperatures are in the low 40s F (single digits C).
 There is frost about a third of the time.

 What to wear/what to pack: